inaimathi/gtypist-single-space/gtypist.typ

 I:(4)
 *:_U_R_L50
-S:    Character shows itself in a man's conduct.
+S:Character shows itself in a man's conduct.
 Deeds speak :louder than words.
 Words sometimes confuse as issue where :deeds clarify it.
 The test of a man's sincerity is not what :he says but what he does.
 Consider this well and you will